-Here are four unique setbacks and how you can work through it together.
+International relationship love stories are hard.
+Here are four unique setbacks and how you can work through them together.

 If you happen to fall in love with someone who doesn’t speak the same language as you, then it’s guaranteed you will have problems with communication.
 Yes, there are online translators and apps that you could use, but it is not the same.

 The distance can take a huge toll on your relationship, especially when it comes to setting the best time to catch up and bond.
 You will have to do a lot of sacrificing to find a communication schedule that works for both of you.

 As said above, marrying someone from another country can mean that there is a language barrier.
 And although there are many apps and online services that allow immediate translation for easier communication, these will only serve your relationship well for a while.
 A time will come where you will have to learn to speak for yourself, and the sooner you do it, the better.

 According to most international marriage statistics, cultural differences are a major cause of issues in LDRs where international borders are crossed.
-Cultural misunderstanding is the leading cause of international relationship failure.
+Cultural misunderstanding is the leading cause of relationship failure.

 Do not view your beau as a novelty prize or a twisted realization of your ethnic fetish.
 It is ok to appreciate that your partner comes from a country whose people you typically find attractive but do not reduce them to just that.